MarcFinns/AtmoScan/Hardware & Configuration/README.txt

 As the serial port is occupied by a sensor, programming that way is impractical after the first time.
-Therefore the sketch supports OTA updates.
+Therefore the sketch supports SYSLOG debugging and OTA updates.
 The ATMOSCAN binary is over 700Kb and ArduinoOTA requires the program space to be at least twice that size, which rules out the "4M (3M SPIFFS)" option.
 However, the standard "4M (1M SPIFFS)" option is also unsuitable as the SPIFFS partition would be insufficient for the graphical resources related to weather station, plane spotter and for the onfing file.